-The Role of Research in Psychology
+The Role of Research for an Engaged Practitioner

 - The TCS Graduate, an Engaged Practitioner, is coversant in all of these domains and capable of expert contributions to at least one. - The TCS Dissertation Process provides an opportunity to complete one full cycle of this process.